 Smooth it Out

 Acetone is a chemical solvent that easily reacts with ABS-based materials.
 Actually, it can dissolve your models completely.
 However, if you handle it properly, you will be able to get smoothened models with a glossy surface.
 Not only will an acetone bath improve the overall look of 3D printed objects, but also provide better friction of, for example, mechanical parts.
-What’s crucial – the whole process is effortless and does not demand advanced equipment.

 What you will need is: